 The term snagging means checking a new build for faults that need to be rectified.
-This gives homeowner's of new builds peace of mind, but what exactly is involved with a snagging survey?
+This gives homeowners of new builds peace of mind, but what exactly is involved with a snagging survey?
 Here, we try to answer some of the most frequently asked questions about a new build snagging inspection.

 What is a ‘snagging survey’?

 A snagging survey is the process of checking a new (or recently built) building for defects, no matter how big or small.
-A well conducted snagging survey should pick up issues from paint drips or scratches on worktops to uninsulated cavities and improperly fitted roof tiles.
+A well-conducted snagging survey should pick up issues from paint drips or scratches on worktops to uninsulated cavities and improperly fitted roof tiles.
 Our snagging surveys provide you with pictures of the defects, a description as well as the relevant NHBC standard, detailing how it should be, if necessary.
-We also offer the option for a thermographic survey which will help to detect leaks, damp or drafts before they become serious issues.
+We also offer the option for a thermographic survey which will help to detect leaks, dampness or drafts before they become serious issues.

 Our honest and conscientious inspectors are all trained by the NHBC and have a passion for ensuring new homes are built safely and correctly.

 A snagging survey will give you all the information you will need to take back to your house builder to get them to rectify any issues.
 Your house builder has a responsibility to fix any issues with your new home free of charge as long as they are reported within the first 2 years of it being built.
 If you think there are issues with your new home or you have concerns with it, a professional snagging inspection will help to put your mind at ease if nothing is found, or will give you the detailed information to take back to the building company.
 If defects are not found in time, they become your responsibility and can cost you thousands of pounds to rectify in later years.